Onest-io/onest-whitepaper/README.md

 Block chain fees can also be paid by burning the equivalent amount of VOTE, instead of the LTM-ONS-fees.
 ONS-power is here not needed.
 Referrals and registrars can earn VOTE via vesting balances.
 The equivalent amount is calculated by the ONS/VOTE market based on the MA(14d).
 This feature allows free blockchain use by staking ONS and earning VOTE.

 ### Effects of VOTE
-- VOTE is a limited utility, which can be minted, collected, shared, burnt, traded and used as collateal on the DEX
+- VOTE is a limited utility, which can be minted, collected, shared, burnt, traded and used as collateral on the DEX
 - VOTE enables everyone to profit from the governance and worker system, depending on his resources
 - VOTE enables a natural market selection and creates responsibility to use resources efficient
 - VOTE punishes unvoter, wrong voter or too low voter